 Both professionals are highly skilled and compassionate, and choosing between them often depends on what kind of support you’re looking for.
 Often it will matter much more that you fit with your therapist’s personality rather than their title.
 Both types of therapists can offer highly effective and caring psychotherapy to you.
 If you want a more clinical focus or a diagnosis, a psychologist might be the right fit.

-Leanne works within the Warrnambool/South West Region of Victoria and
+Leanne works within the Warrnambool/South West Region of Victoria and Online throughout Australia

 BSocSc(Hons), MSW, GradCertFamSysTher, GradDipPsych